anonymous-one/hostapd-roamer/README.md

 **Configuration - rssi.config.php**

 Information about the various settings the script takes is found inside the file.
 I have commented it fairly quite a bit so everything you need is in there.
-Only note is that it must be in the same folder as rssi.php.
+Only note is that it must be in the same folder as rssi.php and also, **all mac addresses must be in lower case**.

 **Configuration - rssi.php**